jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### Linus' Personality

 Some people think Linus' personality is a shtick or a comedy act he puts on.
 But whatever it is he is very straight forward in dealing with people, and will not spare anyone a harsh public rebuking if he thinks they made a sloppy mistake.
 He justifies this as kernel work is hard and you need to be prepared to take difficult criticism if you are going to survive here.
 Some consider Linus really mean and even aggressively mean spirited to those with whom he has disagreements.
-When approached about this, Linus states that he only cares about the kernel and no one else matters to him.
+When approached about this, originally Linus states that he only cares about the kernel and no one else matters to him.
 These links below provide some points and counter points about Linus.

 * [Torvalds' right to offend](http://www.wired.com/2013/07/linus-torvalds-right-to-offend/ "rights")
 * [Torvalds doesn't care](http://arstechnica.com/business/2015/01/linus-torvalds-on-why-he-isnt-nice-i-dont-care-about-you/ "Doesn't care")
 * [Linus' response to previous article](http://arstechnica.com/business/2015/01/linus-torvalds-responds-to-ars-about-diversity-niceness-in-open-source/ "Response")

 On September 16, 2018, Linus Torvalds issued a public apology for his past behavior and temporarily stepped down as Linux Kernel maintainer.
 You can read the apology letter on the [Kernel mailing list](https://lkml.org/lkml/2018/9/16/167 "Linus Apology").
 Some say the apology wasn't needed, some say it is too little too late.
 Others wonder if a man of Linus' age (48) can be reformed.
 Some see this as a step in the right direction and offer a chance for redemption, some would prefer him never to return.
 This opens a bigger question of what happens to the Linux Kernel if Linus never returns, who becomes the maintainer?
 Time will tell.

+In October 2018, [Linus Torvalds returned from his one month of reflection](https://www.theverge.com/2018/10/22/18011854/linus-torvalds-linux-kernel-development-return-code-of-conduct "Linus returns from a month of reflection").
+He realized that his original focus had made the Linux Kernel development area difficult for new people.
+Torvalds said, *"I need to change some of my behavior, and I want to apologize to the people that my personal behavior hurt and possibly drove away from kernel development.”*  In addition a [Contributor Covenant](https://www.contributor-covenant.org/ "Controbitor Covenant added to Linux project") was added to the Linux Project to govern these kinds of interactions in the future.

 ### AT&T and BSD Lawsuit